tamarisk51/kampfmitexcel/README.md

 chi_csvs2xls.py and plot_cvs.py
 ###
-    # This is specifically for formatting results from a CHI potentiostat.
+    # This script is specifically for formatting results from a CHI potentiostat.
 	> python chi_csvs2xls.py C:\data\directory outputfilename
      Your file has been saved in the data folder.